-Miss Rachel O’Donnell is a consultant GynaeOncologist at Newcastle’s Royal Victory Infirmary with a special interest in diagnosis and treatment of gynaecological cancers.
-Rachel is MDT lead and leads the Gynaecology Oncology services, which are based within the dedicated Women’s Health Unit.
+Miss Rachel O’Donnell is head of department and a consultant gynaeoncologist at the Royal Victory Infirmary with a special interest in diagnosis and treatment of gynaecological cancers.
+Rachel is MDT lead and leads the gynaecology oncology services, which are based within the dedicated women’s health unit.
 She works alongside the consultant and advanced nursing practitioner teams, offering specialist outpatient diagnostics and therapeutics, incorporating advanced technologies for scanning, hysteroscopy, colposcopy and minor outpatient operative procedures.

-Surgically Rachel undertakes advanced open, laparoscopic and robotic surgery and coordinates multidisciplinary surgery with colorectal, upper GI, sarcoma, urology and plastics surgery teams.
+Surgically Rachel undertakes advanced open and minimally invasive surgery and coordinates multidisciplinary surgery with colorectal, sarcoma, urology and plastic surgery teams.

-She runs the regional Specialist Vulval Clinic providing specialist multidisciplinary care for women with complex benign, premalignant and cancerous vulval conditions and is also a core member of the regional sarcoma MDT.
+She runs the regional specialist vulval clinic providing specialist multidisciplinary care for women with complex benign, premalignant and cancerous vulval conditions and is also the gynae lead for the regional sarcoma MDT.

 Education and training